 I am 5’10” and 162 lbs and the medium fits me perfectly.
 It is form-fitting enough to feel good as a base layer but works well on its own.
 There are thumbholes on each cuff, and the length of the sleeve is just to use them without the sleeves feeling stretched out.
 I really like how Jamji decided to create these holes.
 They feel natural to use and create a half glove protection on your hand.
 The Mock Neck does not feel constricting at all, and this is from someone who is not a big fan of turtlenecks and the like.
 It is a clever design choice that really helps this shirt stand out from others.
 The fabric of the shirt is soft and super comfortable.

-The Mock Neck really is a nice addition to a cooler weather running shirt.
+The Mock Neck really is a nice addition to cooler weather running shirt.
 It sits a little higher on the neck than other shirts, thus providing a little extra warmth.
 That said, I have never felt like it was causing me to overheat.
-The thumb slits have been cut to disappear when not in use, increasing the shirts ability to keep you warm.
+The thumb slits have been cut to disappear when not in use, increasing the shirt’s ability to keep you warm.
 When the thumb slits are in use, they provide coverage just below the knuckles.
 The merino/poly blend functions really well at keeping you warm, wicking moisture, and drying fast.
 Did I mention how soft and comfortable this shirt is?
 There is an integrated loop on the inside collar that you can use to hang the shirt which really appeals to the attention to small details side of my brain.
 Overall this shirt excels at the functionality expected of it.

 This is the second item I have reviewed that will have zero feature requests.

 The folks at Janji have created a really solid piece of gear with the M’s Swift Tech Merino LS Mock-Neck shirt.
 It is all the things you want a cool-weather shirt to be and more.
 Add to that Janji mission of giving back 5% to clean water initiatives, and you have really no excuse to add this to your regular running gear rotation.
-Their current partner for the Mexico Collection, of which this shirt is part of, is Isla Urbana.
+Their current partner for the Mexico Collection, of which this shirt is part, is Isla Urbana.
 Additionally, Janji has a membership program called Janji Collective.
-For a $50 fee you receive a singlet and a lifetime discount of 15%, while the entire membership fee goes directly to the clean water initiatives.
+For a $50 fee, you receive a singlet and a lifetime discount of 15%, while the entire membership fee goes directly to the clean water initiatives.

 - Ultra-soft merino/poly blend for serious moisture-wicking management to move sweat away from the body quickly